Skip to main content

 Fire Safety

 Landlords of all rented housing must make sure the risk from fire is minimised.
-There is a significant risk of fire in houses in multiple occupation (HMOs).
-We therefore require owners to provide adequate means of escape from fire and adequate fire precautions and we have the power to enforce this.
+There is a significant risk of fire in HMOs and therefore owners/managers must provide adequate means of escape from fire and adequate fire precautions.

 All occupants of an HMO should be able to leave the premises safely in the event of a fire.
-Measures must be put in place to prevent the spread of fire and smoke to living areas or escape routes before the occupants have been able to exit the building.
-There must also be adequate warning systems in which help to ensure occupants receive sufficient warning of a fire to make their escape before escape routes become impassable.
+Measures must be put in place to prevent the spread of fire and smoke to living areas and escape routes before the occupants have to exit the building.
+There must also be adequate warning systems to help ensure occupants receive sufficient warning of a fire to make their escape before escape routes become impassable.

 The LACORS ‘Housing – Fire Safety’ guide provides guidance on fire safety provisions for certain types of existing housing and can be used to assess what is reasonably required in each property.
 Relatively simple systems will be satisfactory for smaller low risk premises but larger houses and HMOs will require a more sophisticated system.
 All systems are to comply with BS 5839: Parts 1 & 6.